audio-communication-group/real-time-audio-programming-in-C_SoSe2021/README.md

-# Attention: Due to the failure of the TU-IT, the zoom link will be published at this point this week, if the infrastructure is not functional again by Thursday.
+# Attention: Due to the failure of the TU-IT, the zoom link will be published here this week, if the infrastructure is not functional again by Thursday.
 Until then, happy coding!